Greg-Vincent0711/Matlab-Code/README.md

-Implementing some basic functions in Matlab to gain experience with the syntax of the programming language.
+Implementing some functions in Matlab based on what I have learned in ICSI 401 - Numerical Methods in order to gain experience.